KPAZ-TV: Glad Tidings Church

 KPAZ also continued to originate new local programming through the bankruptcy process.
 Children's show Mr. Adam's Animals featured trained chimpanzees.
 In 1971, station manager Keith Houser created Action Auction.
 The live Saturday night program, allowed viewers to bid for products such as furniture, Native American jewelry, and automobile supplies.
 However, the show was canceled after Spry resigned.

 Despite FCC approval, the sale to Glad Tidings met with continued opposition from KPAZ's largest creditor: RCA.
 The company filed at the United States Court of Appeals for the Ninth Circuit to appeal the KPAZ reorganization plan, warning that the original applications filed by Glad Tidings were so inadequate that they forced the church to retain a communications lawyer.
 On the line was all of RCA's equipment in use at channel 21.
 The appeals court found in favor of RCA in March 1972, ruling that, under state law, the equipment it had sold still belonged to RCA and could be repossessed at any time.
 However, bankruptcy referee Caldwell allowed KPAZ to reach a separate deal with RCA as to its equipment, allowing it to continue to operate.
 The decision reduced the effective purchase price to $155,000.
 Filings in the case revealed that bankruptcy trustee Altschul had not been allowed to see KPAZ's financial records.
 At the same time, Maricopa County won a ruling ordering KPAZ to pay it $16,000 in back property taxes for 1970 and 1971.

 Glad Tidings continued to invest in KPAZ.
-On May 5, 1974, ground was broken for a new, 26,000 sqft two-story studio facility at the corner of 36th Street and McDowell Road in Phoenix.
+On May 5, 1974, ground was broken for a new, 26,000 sqft two-story studio facility at the corner of North 36th Street and East McDowell Road in the Camelback East Village section of Phoenix.
 The facility, designed by architect James R. Abney, cost $1 million and opened in June 1975.
 The February 1975 Nielsen ratings showed KPAZ pulled more female viewers aged 25–40 for its broadcasts of The Real McCoys than those watching the CBS Evening News.
 Additionally, channel 21 aired a package of Phoenix Giants minor league baseball games in the 1975 season.